Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 - prevent or reduce chronic disease risk factors

-In-patients of hospitals and residents of aged care facilities aren't eligible for item 715.
+In-patients of hospitals and residents of aged care facilities aren't eligible for items 228 and 715.

-- a GP, working in general practice (other than a specialist or consultant physician) personally attends the patient
+- is an eligible practitioner working in general practice (other than a specialist or consultant physician) who personally attends the patient

-- examinations and investigations are undertaken as required
+- does an examination and investigates as required

-The MBS explanatory notes on the MBS Online website outlines specific elements required for item 715 at different life stages.
+The explanatory notes on MBS Online outline specific requirements for items 228 and 715 at different patient life stages.

 |Life stage||Age in years|